-This article explains copyright claims on YouTube and why you might be seeing one from CD Baby, how to dispute a claim in order to have it released from a video, and how to request a manual claim.
+This article explains copyright claims on YouTube: why you might be seeing one from CD Baby, why you may not be seeing one, how to dispute a claim in order to have it released from a video, and how to request a manual claim.

 The claim from CD Baby means that YouTube’s Content ID system has identified your music in the video and has placed a claim for monetization.
 This tells YouTube to place an advertisement on the video which then allows CD baby to collect ad revenue on your behalf.

 Rest assured that CD Baby does not own your content or copyright.
-We are just administering its use on YouTube as a result of your participation in the Content ID program.
+We are just administering its use on YouTube as a result of your participation in the YouTube monetization service.
 If you'd like to continue using YouTube monetization services there's no need to take action.

 Disputing, releasing, and handling monetization yourself